lucascmreis/lucascmreis/README.md

 - 🔭 I'm from 🇧🇷 Sao Paulo, Brazil.
 Currently living in 🇩🇪 Mannheim, Germany

-- 🧪 10+ years experience working with Telecommunication and Software for the Aerospace & Defense sectors
+- 🧪 10+ years experience working with Telecommunication and Software development for the Aerospace & Defense sectors

 - 💬 Ask me about **JavaScript, HTML, CSS, Node.JS, IoT**